kubermatic/docs/content/machine-controller/main/cloud-providers/vsphere/_index.en.md

 ## Template VMs preparation

-To use the machine-controller to create machines on VMWare vsphere, you must first create a VM to be used as a template.
+To use the machine-controller to create machines on VMware vsphere, you must first create a VM to be used as a template.

 {{% notice info %}}